-Whether we call it green marketing, ecomarketing or substainable marketing - all three terms pursue the same goal: an ecology-oriented planning and implementation of marketing activities.
-In this article we dive deep into the world of green marketing and look at its benefits and challenges.
+Whether we call it Green Marketing, Ecomarketing or Sustainable Marketing - all three terms pursue the same goal: ecology-oriented planning and implementation of marketing activities.
+In this article, we dive deep into the world of green marketing and look at its benefits and challenges.

 It is important to note at the outset that green marketing is not limited to sustainable products or companies.
 There is a wider scope here.
 However, it is essential to promote the environmental friendliness of products and, above all, the sustainability of the production chain itself.

 Green Marketing - More than self- and customer reassurance?

 The topic of environmental protection has never been more topical than it is today.
 This is also proven by the following figures from the EY Future Consumer Index 2021: